GreptimeTeam/docs/docs/v0.5/en/user-guide/operations/kafka_remote_wal.md

 We recommend using [docker compose](https://docs.docker.com/compose/) to start the Kafka cluster.
 Kafka supports two deployment modes: [KRaft](https://www.conduktor.io/kafka/kafka-kraft-mode/) and [Zookeeper](https://www.conduktor.io/kafka/zookeeper-with-kafka/).
 You can find docker compose scripts for KRaft and Zookeeper modes [here](https://github.com/confluentinc/kafka-images/blob/master/examples/confluent-server-kraft/docker-compose.yml) and [here](https://github.com/conduktor/kafka-stack-docker-compose) respectively.
-We advise deploying in KRaft mode, similar to the [docker-compose-standalone.yml](https://github.com/GreptimeTeam/greptimedb/blob/main/tests-integration/fixtures/kafka/docker-compose-standalone.yml) script we use, which is also pasted below for your convenience.
+We recommend deploying in KRaft mode, similar to the [docker-compose-standalone.yml](https://github.com/GreptimeTeam/greptimedb/blob/main/tests-integration/fixtures/kafka/docker-compose-standalone.yml) script we use, which is also pasted below for your convenience.

 ```yaml
 version: '3.8'